alan-zhang-22/mdkit/docs/implementation-plan.md

 - ✅ **NEW: Language detection system with Natural Language framework integration**
 - ✅ **NEW: Multi-language prompt templates with placeholder replacement**
 - ✅ **NEW: Simplified prompt architecture - removed unnecessary complexity**
+- ✅ **NEW: Build system stable with C++ interoperability and naming conflicts resolved**

 **Current Focus:**
-Phase 5 is **100% COMPLETE** with the `LanguageDetector` class and `PromptTemplates` system fully implemented.
-The system now provides professional-grade file management, comprehensive logging, intelligent language detection with confidence scoring, and language-aware prompt templates for LLM optimization. **Recent cleanup removed unnecessary `promptSelection` complexity, simplifying the architecture to use direct method calls (e.g., `getMarkdownOptimizationPrompt()`).** Phase 6 (Integration & Testing) is ready to start.
+Phase 5 is **100% COMPLETE** with the `LanguageDetector` class and `PromptManager` system fully implemented.
+The system now provides professional-grade file management, comprehensive logging, intelligent language detection with confidence scoring, and language-aware prompt templates for LLM optimization. **Recent cleanup removed unnecessary `promptSelection` complexity and resolved naming conflicts by renaming `PromptTemplates` to `PromptManager`, simplifying the architecture to use direct method calls.** Phase 6 (Integration & Testing) is ready to start with a stable build system.

 **Risk Assessment:**
 - **Low Risk**: Core infrastructure is solid and well-tested